kimio-kosaka/Moddable_fun/Installer/mac/README.md

 $ brew install wget
 ```
 1. Prepare the password file "passwd.sudo" in the same directory as inst_moddable-sdk_mac
-1. Write the password of sudo-command to "passwd.sudo"
+1. Write the password of sudo-command into "passwd.sudo" file
-3. Write the serial-port setting in "inst_moddable-sdk_mac" script.<br />
+3. Write the serial-port setting into "inst_moddable-sdk_mac" script<br />
  cf. SERIAL_DEV=/dev/cu.SLAB_USBtoUART
 4. Execute "inst_moddable-sdk_mac"<br />
-5. After install finished rerun Terminal.
+5. After install finished rerun Terminal

 #### Setting file for Moddable-SDK environment
-1. The installer "inst_moddable-sdk_mac" create environment setting files ~/.moddable_profile  and modify ~/.profile.
+1. The installer "inst_moddable-sdk_mac" create environment setting files ~/.moddable_profile  and modify ~/.profile
-2. These files name can be change by variable MODDABLE_PROFILE and EXECUTE_PROFILE in "inst_moddable-sdk_mac" script.
-Please see the script.
+2. These files name can be change by variable MODDABLE_PROFILE and EXECUTE_PROFILE in "inst_moddable-sdk_mac" script